WEST AUCKLAND BREWERY

 - H. Kellett esq.

 A brief history of the West Auckland Brewery Company places its origins in 1840 at West Farm.
 Another reference locates it “behind the old hall that had been the house of the Eden Family”.
+The above photograph was taken in the mid 1960’s.

 Probably 25 years since the 1891 census records 5-year old Fred, born at West Auckland, born c.1886.